 When the holidays are over, you may feel haunted by the ghost of overspending — and wondering how you are going to pay off the holiday debt you accumulated.
 Make debt the ghost of holidays past.
-Here’s how a little planning now can help you avoid holiday debt later.
+Here’s how a little planning now can help you avoid a lot of holiday debt later.

 Start with a budget